 Welcome to my page!
 I am a scientist who is trying to understand the evolutionary mechanisms that led to the incredible diversity we observe in nature.
 I have always been amazed by the natural variation in organisms, possibly a side effect of being brought up in a biodiversity hotspot.
 I am mostly interested in “Why?”s, “How?”s and “No-way!”s of the non/semi-random processes in our complicated and mostly random world.

 I completed my BSc and MSc at METU, Turkey and during my master studies I studied population structure, genetic variation and phylogenetics of an endemic tree species from Turkey, Liquidambar orientalis (sweetgum).

 During my PhD at University of Amsterdam, I worked on genetic and physiological basis of adaptations to submergence in Brassicaceae species; inevitably one of which being Arabidopsis and also two of its wild relatives from Rorippa genus that show extreme tolerance.
 This study led to my PhD thesis titled “Sink or swim?
-Submergence tolerance and survival strategies in Rorippa and Arabidopsis.
+Submergence tolerance and survival strategies in Rorippa and Arabidopsis, and 7 subsequent publications.

 For more information please refer to My Research.